-For more information about OracleAS Web Cache, see Oracle Application Server Web Cache Administration and Deployment Guide.
+For more information about OracleAS Web Cache, see Oracle Application Server Web Cache Administrator's Guide.

 When deploying Discoverer, you typically add OracleBI installations to an OracleAS farm, and use OracleAS Web Cache as a proxy server (for more information, see Chapter 7, "Installing OracleBI Discoverer in a multiple machine environment").